 The team consisted of four members, each with a different professional background.
 This fostered a constant dialogue between the fields of psychology, economics, design, and communication, nurturing the project’s perspective through a wide range of views and considerations.
 We faced harsh conditions together, always driven by the desire to make a positive impact.

 The bike played a key part.
 It transcended its role as a vehicle to become the spark that unveiled stories in a unique way, slowly bridging distances while forging imperishable bonds.
 It allowed us to travel with a contemplative spirit through the vertebrae of the continent, traversing its wild geography to grant us a distinct look at its landscapes and the communities that inhabit them.

 Victories from the saddle

-The project has been featured in mass media through various newspaper articles, tv appearances and radio interviews, as well as in talks that we have given in universities, cultural venues, and schools.
-The appealing visuals that we have created have drawn the attention of people towards social projects who are constantly looking for an increased legitimacy and support.
+The project has been featured internationally in mass media through various newspaper articles, tv appearances, and radio interviews, as well as in talks that we have given in universities, cultural venues, and schools.
+The appealing visuals that we created have drawn the attention of different people toward social projects that are constantly looking for increased legitimacy and support.